-Avocado is a very popular kitchen item today, especially in the US.
+Avocado is a trendy kitchen item today, especially in the US.
 Many people wonder if it is a fruit or a vegetable.
 Well, the famous avocado is actually a fruit!
 That’s right!
 And this very fruit is packed with nutrients that bring various health benefits.
-What good can avocados bring to your health especially during menopause?
+What good can avocados bring to your health, especially during menopause?
 Read more to find out.

 - 2 grams of Dietary Fiber for better digestion

 - 27 mcg of Folate or Folic Acid that maintains cell regeneration and mood regulation

 - 2 mg of Iron that improves oxygenation

 - 9 mg of Magnesium that helps with the relaxation and contraction of the muscles